jupytercon/jupytercon2025-developingextensions/03-vocabulary.md

 : The standard JavaScript/TypeScript {term}`linter <linter>` used in JupyterLab extension projects.
 ESLint catches common errors (like unused imports or undefined variables) and enforces project-specific coding rules through an `.eslintrc` configuration file.

 Prettier
-: An automatic code formatter that enforces consistent style across JavaScript, TypeScript, JSON, and CSS files.
+: An automatic code {term}`formatter <formatter>` that enforces consistent style across JavaScript, TypeScript, JSON, and CSS files.
 JupyterLab's extension template includes Prettier to ensure all code follows the same formatting conventions.